Why Saving for Your Kid's College isn’t a Pass-Fail Proposition

 Before we dive into some practical budgeting tips to address this topic, let’s pour out some whole milk for the unique struggle that is saving while also supporting a family.

-A financial planner’s first-person account from the parenting front lines
+Financial planning from the parenting front lines

 When you heap these goals on top of your pre-existing ones, it can quickly feel overwhelming.